grscheller/neovim-notes/vimSpecificFeatures.md

 repeats the last *Normal Mode* command which changed text.
 Combining with the `n` command is an extremely useful and powerful paradigm.

-But what if you want to do a series of commands between searches?
+But, what if you want to do a series of commands between searches?
 The vim macro feature comes to the rescue.

 This feature allows you to repeat a sequence of *Normal Mode* and